Butler Blue

 Butler Blue IV, the current iteration of Butler Blue, is the Official Mascot of Butler University.
-Blue is a Red Fawn and White, Male, AKC-Registered English Bulldog and can be easily spotted by the marking above his right eyebrow.
+Blue is a red fawn and white, male, AKC-registered English Bulldog and can be easily recognised by the marking above his right eyebrow.
 There have been four bulldogs to bear the name, with the most recent, who assumed the name in January 2020, taking over as mascot in the 2020–21 school year.

 Butler Blue IV

 Butler Blue IV (born October 30, 2019), also known as Blue, became Butler's official live mascot effective with the 2020–21 school year.
 Officially announced on January 22, 2020, he was introduced on January 24, first to the university community in the day and then to the general public at the Bulldogs' game that evening at Hinkle Fieldhouse.
 A "Changing of the Collar" ceremony marking Blue's succession to the mascot role was held on February 29 as part of pregame festivities for the final Butler men's basketball home game of the season against DePaul.
 The ceremony involves the old mascot's custom-made collar being passed to the new mascot.

-The arrival of Butler Blue IV also ushered in a new page to the Butler Blue Live Mascot program, as Blue is under the care of a new handler, Evan Krauss ’16, and his wife, Kennedy.
-Michael Kaltenmark ’02 and his wife Tiffany relinquished full-time handler duties after 16 years.
+The arrival of Butler Blue IV also ushered in a new page to the Butler Blue Live Mascot program, as Blue is under the care of a new handler, Evan Krauss '16, and his wife, Kennedy.
+Michael Kaltenmark '02 and his wife Tiffany relinquished full-time handler duties after 16 years.

 Krauss has been involved with the live mascot program since he was a student at Butler during Trip's tenure as mascot.
 He began with a position on the Butler Blue Crew, a student group that assists the handler.
 When not serving as mascot, Blue IV lives with Krauss and his wife Kennedy.

 A male like his two immediate predecessors, Blue was chosen in a process that involved the following Butler alumni, as well as other Butler employees: